santinieto/pokeAPI_globant/README.md

 DOWNLOADING THE REPOSITORY

 First at all, you will need to have the last version of the 'master' branch from the free GitHub repository 'pokeAPI_globant'.
-You can clone using the command:
+You can clone it using the command:

 $ git clone https://github.com/santinieto/pokeAPI_globant.git